Remembering IM Simon Webb (10-vi-1949 14-iii-2005)

 Stewart was born in Stepney, London.
 His father (SR referred to him as “daddy” in Poker 24/7) was Israel Reuben and his mother was Ann Epstein.
 Both of his parents was born in England from parents from Minsk, the capital of Belarus.

-Stewart resided in Twickenham, Middlesex in recent times and more recently has moved to sheltered housing.
+Stewart resided in Twickenham, Middlesex in recent times and more recently has moved to sheltered housing in between cruises.

 Stewart Reuben interviews Stewart Reuben at the home of Stewart Reuben